nijine/myblog/site/pages/blog/pidns.md

 ### Raspberry Pi

-On the Raspberry Pi, we're going to need to do four things: (1) Install awscli, (2) configure awscli, and (3) add a script invoking awscli to our crontab.
+On the Raspberry Pi, we're going to need to do three things: (1) Install awscli, (2) configure awscli, and (3) add a script invoking awscli to our crontab.

 #### AWS Client
 This will allow us to invoke our Lambda function from the Raspberry Pi.